MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/sources/index.md

 <!-- there was a proposal to link from here to where? -->

-Use the **Editor** pane to view or edit JavaScript and other files that are returned from the server.
-Make experimental edits to the JavaScript code; DevTools updates the page to run the modified code.
+Use the **Editor** pane to view JavaScript, HTML, CSS, and other files that are returned from the server.
+Make experimental edits to the JavaScript or CSS code; DevTools updates the page to run the modified code.
 These experimental changes are preserved (in the DevTools sandbox) until page refresh.
-To view and edit local JavaScript source files, set up a Workspace.
+To view and edit *local* JavaScript or CSS source files, set up a Workspace.

 :::image type="complex" source="../media/edit-js.msft.png" alt-text="Editing JavaScript in the Editor pane" lightbox="../media/edit-js.msft.png":::
    Editing JavaScript in the **Editor** pane